GigaMidiDataset/The-GigaMIDI-dataset-with-loops-and-expressive-music-performance-detection/README.md

 # Instruction for using the code for note onset median metric level (NOMML) heuristic
 ## Install and import Libraries for the NOMML code: <br />
-imported libraries: os, glob, json, random, numpy, tqdm, Pool, symusic (pip install required for numpy, tqdm and symusic) <br />
+Imported libraries: os, glob, json, random, numpy, tqdm, Pool, symusic (pip install required for numpy, tqdm and symusic) <br />
 Note: symusic library is used for MIDI parsing.

 ## Using with the command line  <br />